-This guide is intended to give protective security advice to those who are responsible for security in commercial centres.
-It is aimed at those places where there may be a risk of a terrorist attack either because of the nature of the building, it's location or the number of people who work in it.
+This guide is intended to give protective security advice to those who are responsible for security in places of worship.
+It is aimed at those places where there may be a risk of a terrorist attack either because of the nature of the place of worship or the number of people who congregate in it.
 The guide seeks to reduce the risk of a terrorist attack and limit the damage an attack might cause.
 It highlights the vital part you can play in the UK counter terrorism strategy.